 trigger_mode; for that specific resource, you can pass either

-- if you want to adjust all of your resource at once, call the top-level function
+- If you want to adjust all of your resources at once, call the top-level function

 trigger_mode()with one of those two constants.
-This sets the default trigger mode for all manifests.
+This sets the default trigger mode for all resources.
 (You can still use

-k8s_resource()to set the trigger mode for individual manifests.)
+k8s_resource()to set the trigger mode for a specific resource.)

 Here are some examples: